gamecip/em-fceux/README.md

 are ever transmitted out from the client/browser.

 Emulator settings and input bindings are stored in localStorage.
-Web Audio API is used for the audio and Gamepad API for the gamepads.
+Web Audio API is used for the audio and Web Gamepad API for the gamepads.

 em-fceux implements NTSC signal emulation by modeling the composite YIQ output.
 The separation of YIQ luminance (Y) and chrominance (IQ/UV) is